refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ### Using the useTable hook

-`useTable` is a refine hook that uses helper hooks to simplify the process of fetching, interacting, and rendering data.
+`useTable` is a Refine hook that uses helper hooks to simplify the process of fetching, interacting, and rendering data.
 To put things into perspective, we’ll use the `useTable` hook to process our response data from the `getServerSideProps` function.

 In the code above, we’re using `tableQueryResult` to map through the query results and passing them as props to the `ProductCards` component.
 Then we wrapped the component with the LayoutWrapper component.